nodejs/node/doc/api/url.md

 The `url.parse()` method takes a URL string, parses it, and returns a URL object.

+A `TypeError` is thrown if `urlString` is not a string.

+A `URIError` is thrown if the `auth` property is present but cannot be decoded.

 ## url.resolve(from, to)
 <!-- YAML
 added: v0.1.25